Job Title: Teen Leadership Program Leader

 - Prepare program logistics, from scheduling to activities

-- Co-facilitate a multi-day backpacking trip, as well as several day outings
+- Co-facilitate a multi-day backpacking trip, as well as day outings

 - Supervise and facilitate use of camping equipment